 1986 – 1991

-In the new Cleveland Browns logo, designers discarded the usual side view and made a ¾ view.
-The change in perspective allowed for a detailed 3D drawing of the face mask.
+In the new Cleveland Browns logo, designers discarded the usual side view in favor of a ¾ view.
+The change in perspective enabled a detailed 3D rendering of the face mask.
 Dark lines running along the white fittings emphasize the three-dimensionality.
 The top part of the helmet has a double white-gray stripe.
 The orange color became one shade darker.

 1992 – 2005

 In 1992, another modification of the Cleveland Browns logo was approved.
-Designers made the shape of the face mask more modern.
+Designers made the face mask’s shape more modern.
 The colors remained the same, only becoming more muted.
-A new element appeared at the bottom – a round white protrusion.
+A new element appeared at the bottom, a round white protrusion.

 2006 – 2014

 In 2006, the Cleveland Browns abandoned their boring color scheme and returned to orange.
-The only change in this logo is that the face mask became gray.
+The only change to this logo is that the face mask is now gray.
 The shapes, ratios, and thickness of the stripes remained the same.

 2015 – 2023

 The current logo is the result of a long evolution of the helmet, first presented in 1970.
-Its creators tried to preserve the main elements, such as the two black and white stripes at the top.
-In addition, they adhered to the original palette, in which bright orange color always predominated.
+Its creators tried to preserve the main elements, such as the two black-and-white stripes at the top.
+In addition, they adhered to the original palette, in which the bright orange color always predominated.

 The current brand name was adopted in 2015.
 It features the same helmet that has become an integral part of the players’ equipment and a key part of the Cleveland Browns’ visual identity.